JanSuran03/tornado/README.md

 ## Plans for the future:

-- Rewrite java-only functions on a few places to cljc.
-- Add html <... style="..."/> data generator.
 - Docs to CSS functions, better docs overall.
-- More common utility functions (currently only 'important' and 'grid-areas'.
+- More common utility functions (currently only 'important' and 'grid-areas').
 - More at-rules functions (currently @media, @font-face, @keyframes).
 - The code could be simpler on some places.
 - More examples in the OrgPad document.